TWiStErRob/twisterrob.github.io/pages/contact.md

 ## Social contacts

 You can also find me on various social sites, check them out at the [bottom of the page](#subfooter).

+## Options
+I should be online on most of the social services, if my Android phone has an internet connection, so I'll receive a notification about most of them.

+ * If you want to send me a message use the above form.
+ * If you want a reply supply your email address.
+ * If you want a live conversation, either:
+   * Go to my Google+ profile and click the little Hangout/Message button below my picture
+   * Go to my Facebook profile and send a message
+     (sadly, [it'll go to my Other folder](https://www.facebook.com/help/398578543552207) so I won't necessarily notice it)
+   * Chat me up on Skype
+ * If I don't respond you can always send me an email requesting to be online on one of the above